Lucy (spacecraft): Trajectory and targets

 Lucy will alternate visiting Jupiter's Greek and Trojan camps every six years.

 Seven of the Lucy mission's targets: the binary asteroid Patroclus/Menoetius, Eurybates, Orus, Leucus, Polymele, and the main belt asteroid Donaldjohanson.

-Lucy's trajectory was designed to visit as many and various asteroids as the maneuvering budget allows.
+Lucy's trajectory was designed to visit as many asteroids, in as great a variety, as the maneuvering fuel (?) allows.
 The main elements of the trajectory are an Earth flyby, observation of asteroid Dinkintesh, a large deep space maneuver, another Earth flyby, then past asteroid Donaldjohnson on the way to 4 asteroids (2 double) at Jupiter's L_{4}.
 Then the orbit falls back to Earth for another flyby, then on to Jupiter's L_{5}.
 The first flyby was not strictly needed - the same rocket could put Lucy onto the post-encounter trajectory a year later, and result in exactly the same tour.
 But it provided schedule margin (which was not needed) and a practice flyby of Earth.
 However, the deep space maneuvers, and the resulting second Earth flyby, were required to add the additional velocity needed to reach Jupiter's orbit.
 So far, as of May 2025, the first two Earth flybys, the first two asteroid encounters, and the deep space maneuver have all completed as scheduled.

 The specific objects that are targeted for flyby observation passes performed by the spacecraft include: